Auditing citation polarization during the early COVID-19 pandemic: Methods

 Note that, as of 2020, Clarivate Inc. now considers early access publications as regular publications and includes them in the calculation of IF.
 For instance, if an article is published as early access in 2020 and officially published in 2021, then the article is counted as a citable item published in 2020, taking into account the references as the citations occurred in 2020.
 The article is not considered in 2021.

+As an illustrative example, \textit{CA-A CANCER JOURNAL FOR CLINICIANS} published 61 publications in 2019 and 2020, which received 15,037 citations from those published in 2021.
+These publications include 37 articles, 13 editorial materials, 9 reviews, 1 letter, and 1 correction.
+The journal has 53 citable items published in 2019 and 2020, which consist of 13 review papers and 40 articles.
+From the data, we calculated the IF of the journal in 2021 as 283.72.
+We found 3 COVID-19-related publications as citable items in 2020, and they received 19 citations.
+When we exclude these publications and their citations, the IF increases to 300.36.

-With this procedure, we successfully reproduced IF scores highly correlated with the IFs provided by Clarivate JCR (Pearson $r =0.99$; see Fig.~\ref{fig:sm_IF}).
+With this procedure, we successfully reproduced IF scores that highly correlated with the IFs provided by Clarivate JCR (Spearman $\rho =0.99$; see Fig.~\ref{fig:sm_IF}).
 In this study, we refer to the value computed from Eq.~\ref{eq:impact} as IF instead of the impact factor provided by JCR unless otherwise specified.
-When computing the IFs excluding COVID-19-related papers, we counted out the COVID-19-related citable items and their references from the denominator and numerator in Eq.~\ref{eq:impact}, respectively.
+When computing the IFs excluding COVID-19-related publications, we counted out the COVID-19-related citable items and their received citations from the denominator and numerator in Eq.~\ref{eq:impact}, respectively.